 - Quantum Mechanics

 - Aesthetics and the Philosophy of Art

 - The Elements of Drawing

-Shakespeare's entire First Folio, including original spelling, is being made available to download for free, as Oxford University becomes one of the world’s first universities to add ePubs to iTunes U:
+Shakespeare's entire First Folio, including original spelling, is being made available to download for free, as Oxford University becomes one of the world’s first universities to add ePubs to Apple Podcasts (formerly iTunes U):